New York Stock Exchange Files for Leveraged Bitcoin ETFs With the SEC

 0

 With just over one week to the start of 2018, the New York Stock exchange has filed with the Securities and Exchange Commission for Bitcoin-related exchange-traded-funds (ETFs) to be traded on the Arca platform.
-These Bitcoin ETFs are created by Direxion Asset Management and will be tracking the price of the Bitcoin futures offered by CBOE and CME Group instead of tracking the price of the cryptocurrency itself.
+Direxion Asset Management created these Bitcoin ETFs to track the price of Bitcoin futures offered by CBOE and CME Group, rather than tracking the price of Bitcoin itself.

-The target benchmark’s value will be calculated as the last sale price published by the CME or the CBOE or any other US exchange that subsequently trades bitcoin futures contracts on or before 11 a.m.
+The fund will calculate the target benchmark’s value using the last sale price published by the CME, the CBOE, or any other U.S. exchange trading Bitcoin futures contracts on or before 11 a.m.
 E.T.

 Out of the total five ETFs filed by the NYSE, three of them are Bull Fund instruments while the remaining two are Bear Funds instruments.
-The three Bull Funds are categorized with the names 1.25X, 1.5X and 2X, and will offer 250 percent, 150 percent and 200 percent returns respectively.
+The three Bull Funds, named 1.25X, 1.5X, and 2X, offer returns of 250 percent, 150 percent, and 200 percent respectively.

-According to the document sent to the SEC, these funds are short-term instruments are intended to be traded only for a day.
+The document submitted to the SEC states that these funds are short-term instruments meant for single-day trading only.
 The filing states “….the 1.25X Bull Fund, 1.5X Bull Fund and 2X Bull Fund seeks daily leveraged investment results (before fees and expenses) that correlate positively to either 125 percent, 150 percent or 200 percent the daily return of the target benchmark.

 However, the investors need to take into consideration that is the Bitcoin futures price goes in opposite direction to the investor’s call the loss percentage will also be similar i.e. 125 percent, 150 percent and 200 percent.